SwifQL/Bridges/README.md

 In examples above you can see how to use `createBuilder` and `dropBuilder`

-> Unfortunately `updateBuilder` haven't been implemented yet, but will be implemented very soon!

 Both `createBuilder` and `dropBuilder` have implemented security checks on creation and deletion of tables.
 Before creating a table you can force migration to check if there is no such table as you want to add to database.
 Same applies when you want to delete table to check if there is such table available.

 ```swift